 Now, we see that this man will be driven to act like an animal for seven years.
 Nebuchadnezzar may have still held out hope that it was speaking of someone else but deep inside he must have been horrified at the thought that it was speaking about him.

-God explains the purpose of His actions which is so that men can understand that He is in charge of all creation.
-Part of that being in charge is the fact that He puts whoever He wants in positions of authority.
-Usually, these are not the most superior of men but they are there because of the will of God and for His purposes.
-This is true today as well in that God puts our political leaders in their place to fulfill His purpose and many times they are humbled by the fact that they are being used and cannot do it on their own.
+God explains the purpose of his actions which is so that men can understand that he is in charge of all creation.
+Part of that being in charge is the fact that he puts whoever he wants in positions of authority.
+Usually, these are not the most superior of men but they are there because of the will of God and for his purposes.
+This is true today as well in that God puts our political leaders in their place to fulfill his purpose and many times they are humbled by the fact that they are being used and cannot do it on their own.

 Once again, we see that the king tries all other options before turning to the man of God.
 He realizes that there is something special about Daniel but he still does not acknowledge the hand of the one true God.
 Like Daniel, many times people will know that we (Christians) are different.
-They will see the power of God displayed and still not acknowledge Him.
+They will see the power of God displayed and still not acknowledge him.

 Daniel must have immediately known the message behind the dream and he was worried about telling it to the king.